 5. Take a look at your tax forms to see if you need to make changes.

 Deductions and allowances make a difference regarding your finances.
 There’s a good chance you may be overlooking something that can save you money come tax season!

 I always recommend that my members meet with their CPA or tax preparer for the best options.
 They’ll be able to look into your specific situation and tell you how you can better plan for the upcoming year.

 Don’t pay to have your taxes done!
 You may qualify for free tax income prep.
 Visit the IRS website for a list of locations.

-Start your Christmas Club or holiday savings accounts for 2019.
+6. Start your Christmas Club or holiday savings accounts.